maniktth/flow-log-parser/README.md

-# Cloud Security Flow Log Parser
+# Flow Log Parser

 ## Project goal
-The goal of this project is to parse flow log data from cloud security software and map each row to a tag based on a lookup table.
+The goal of this project is to parse flow log data from AWS VPC and map each row to a tag based on a lookup table.

 ## Important files
 - `FlowLogParser.java`: Main Java file containing the parsing logic